lofthemof/robo-rolodex/README.md

-## Rolodex for fictional robots (which for some reason have an email address), with an added search-by-name functionality.
+## Rolodex for fictional robots with an added search-by-name functionality.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).